-Selling fine art originals priced at $1,000 and up is a niche business.
-Often, marketing original art is in a niche within a niche.
-The subject matter, medium, and prices are merely starting points for defining niches that apply to selling original art.
+Selling expensive, unique fine artworks is a niche business.
+Often, the marketing of original art is in a niche within a niche.
+The subject matter, medium, and prices are merely starting points for defining places and narrowing audiences who are your best prospects when selling original art.

 What Is a POP?

 POP is an acronym for Pocket of People.
 I learned the concept from the late Peter Spaepen, who was a genius marketer and talented teacher.
-He built his Tiny Is Mighty course with Andre Chaperon using his considerable intellect and unparalleled insights from Seth Godin.
+He brilliantly taught his now-closed Tiny Is Mighty course with Andre Chaperon, using his considerable intellect and unparalleled insights from Seth Godin.

 Seth tells us to find a minimum lovable product and build our business on it by developing our smallest viable audience of people who are most likely to love the ways we delight, change, and serve them.
 Andre advises: